 CDA has trained and continues to train state staff responsible for the certification, oversight, and monitoring of CBAS centers about HCB Settings requirements, including person-centered planning.
 The CBAS stakeholder outreach flyers and fact sheets are one strategy to educate and inform CBAS participants and their family/caregivers about the HCB Settings requirements that has been implemented with the assistance of CBAS providers.
 CDA has incorporated into its onsite monitoring surveys a review of CBAS center postings to ensure that CBAS providers have made outreach flyers and fact sheets available for viewing by participants and caregivers.
 Refer to the Flyer and Fact Sheet that was distributed via the CBAS Updates newsletter on August 26, 2016, to inform stakeholders about the revised Draft CBAS Transition Plan (dated August 29, 2016) and the public comment period beginning August 29, 2016 and ending September 29, 2016.
+All CBAS HCB Settings Requirement Flyers and Fact Sheets are posted on the CDA CBAS HCB Settings Stakeholder Activities webpage.

 In addition, CDA survey staff interviews and informs CBAS participants about the HCB Settings requirements and determines from participants' perspectives if the center is meeting their needs and preferences and protecting their rights.
 During the onsite survey and compliance monitoring process, CDA survey staff use the CBAS Participant Setting Assessment Tool developed with participant and family/caregiver input.
-Refer to Section 3 for more information about the Participant Setting Assessment Tool.
+Refer to Section 3 for more information about the CBAS Participant Setting Assessment Tool.

 Stakeholder education and outreach activities will continue through March 17, 2023, and thereafter, to promote stakeholder engagement in, and oversight of, the implementation of the Draft CBAS Transition Plan.
 CDA provided a webinar on October 25, 2016, to update CBAS providers and interested stakeholders about the changes CDA made to the CBAS monitoring and onsite certification renewal survey processes pursuant to the federal HCB Settings and Person-Centered Planning regulations.
 Refer to the CBAS Updates newsletter notifying CBAS providers and interested stakeholders about this webinar.
-Webinar information including the slides and recording are posted on the CDA website under Program Updates.
+Webinar information including the slides and recording are posted on the CDA CBAS Training webpage under Program Updates.